-- directly, - by means of a film, slide, television image or otherwise on screen, - by means of any other device or process, or, - in the case of an audiovisual work, the showing of individual images non-sequentially - at a place or places where persons outside the normal circle of a family and its closest social acquaintances are or can be present, irrespective of whether they are or can be present at the same place and time or at different places and/or times, and where the work can be displayed without communication to the public within the meaning of (v) above; - (xxi) "public performance" is: - (a) in the case of a work other than an audiovisual work, the recitation, playing, dancing, acting or otherwise performing the work, either directly or by means of any device or process; - (b) in the case of an audiovisual work, the showing of images in sequence and the making of accompanying sounds audible, either separately or in combination; and - (c) in the case of a phonogram, making the recorded sounds audible, in each case at a place or at places where persons outside the normal circle of the family and its closest acquaintances are or can be present, irrespective of whether they are or can be present at the same place and time, or at different places and/or times, and where the performance can be perceived without the need for communication to the public within the meaning of item (v) above; - (xxii) "published work"21 refers to tangible copies of a work or a phonogram which have been made available to the public in a reasonable quantity for sale, for rent or other transfer of ownership or the possession of copies, provided that, in the case of a literary or artistic work, the making available to the public took place with the consent of the author or other owner of copyright, and in the case of a phonogram, with the consent of the producer of the phonogram or his successor in title; - (xxiii) "rental" is the transfer of the possession of the original or a copy of a work or phonogram for a limited period of time for profit-making purposes; - (xxiv) "reproduction"22 is the making of one or more copies of a work or phonogram in any manner or form, including any permanent or temporary storage of the work or phonogram in electronic form; - (xxv) the definition of 'rights management information"23 in the WIPO Draft Law has been deleted from this document; - (xxvii) a "work" is any literary or artistic work under Part I Sections 3(I) and 4(I); - (xxviii) a "work of applied art" is an artistic creation with utilitarian functions or incorporated in a useful article, whether made by hand or produced on an industrial scale;
+- dancing, acting or otherwise performing the work, either directly or by means of any device or process; - B. in the case of an audiovisual work, the showing of images in sequence and the making of accompanying sounds audible, either separately or in combination; and - C. in the case of a phonogram, making the recorded sounds audible, in each case at a place or at places where persons outside the normal circle of the family and its closest acquaintances are or can be present, irrespective of whether they are or can be present at the same place and time, or at different places and/ or times, and where the performance can be perceived without the need for communication to the public within the meaning of item (v) above; - XXII. "published work" refers to tangible copies of a work or a phonogram which have been made available to the public in a reasonable quantity for sale, for rent or other transfer of ownership or the possession of copies, provided that, in the case of a literary or artistic work, the making available to the public took place with the consent of the author or other owner of copyright, and in the case of a phonogram, with the consent of the producer of the phonogram or his successor in title; - XXIII. "rental" is the transfer of the possession of the original or a copy of a work or phonogram for a limited period of time for profit-making purposes;

+- XXIV. "reproduction"22 is the making of one or more copies of a work or phonogram in any manner or form, including any permanent or temporary storage of the work or phonogram in electronic form; - XXV. the definition of 'rights management information"23 in the WIPO Draft Law has been deleted from this document; - XXVI. a "work of joint authorship" is a work to the creation of which two or more authors have contributed, provided that the work does not qualify as a "collective work" under item (iv) above; - XXVII. a "work" is any literary or artistic work under Part 1 Sections 3(1) and 4(1); - XXVIII.a "work of applied art" is an artistic creation with utilitarian functions or incorporated in a useful article, whether made by hand or produced on an industrial scale; - XXIX. a "work of joint authorship" is a work created by the collaboration of two or more authors in which the contribution of each author is not distinct from that of the other author or authors; provided that the work does not qualify as a "collective work" under item (iv) above.

 ^{21.} This definition is consistent with that provided under Article 3(3) of the Berne Convention in relation to works, as well as Article 3(d) of the Rome Convention and Article 2(e) of the WPPT in relation to phonograms.

-22. This definition conforms with the manner in which the notion of "reproduction" has, over the years, been understood under the Berne Convention (see Article 9(1)), as well as with the Agreed Statements concerning Article 1(4) of the WCT and Articles 7 and 11 of the WPPT.
+^{22.} This definition conforms with the manner in which the notion of "reproduction" has, over the years, been understood under the Berne Convention (see Article 9(I)), as well as with the Agreed Statements concerning Article I(4) of the WCT and Articles 7 and II of the WPPT.
 It has been accepted, already for a long time, that the storage of works in an electronic medium is an act of reproduction, and the definition covers this aspect.

-23. A definition for rights management information in the WIPO Draft Law has been deleted because Part III on Enforcement of Rights has not been included in this document.
+^{23.} A definition for rights management information in the WIPO Draft Law has been deleted because Part III on Enforcement of Rights has not been included in this document.